 Rondos allow coaches to keep the players moving.
 Once the defense wins the ball or kicks it out, coach has a pile of balls to restart and keep training active.

-Rondos help build confidence in players passing game
+Rondos help build confidence in your passing game

-I remember the first time I went from college to the pros.
-I was in Florida with Kansas City in the MLS.
+I remember the first time going from college to the pros.
+Part of the pre-season was in Florida with Kansas City in Major League Soccer.
 The hardest part to get used to was the speed of play.
 Simple 1 touch passing.
-The thing is simple doesn’t mean easy for most players.
-It might look easy, but if it were there would be more than 1% of college players going pro.

 Increases your vision off the ball